Skatteetaten/boober/README.md

 ### AuroraDeploymentSpec
-An unversioned abstraction between AuroraConfig and the ObjectGeneration processes via ApplicationId.
+An unversioned abstraction between AuroraConfig and the ObjectGeneration processes via ApplicationDeploymentRef.

 Given an applicationDeploymentRef that is deployed from an AuroraConfig the following process will happen:

- - find the files in an AuroraConfig that is relevant for this ApplicationId
+ - find the files in an AuroraConfig that is relevant for this ApplicationDeploymentRef
  - convert the AuroraConfig into an AuroraDeploymentSpec using a versioned process
  - the mapping logic will retain information about what file a given config item is retrieved from